STRATEGO provided support on three levels:

 Review of the local cases and projects

-STRATEGO is led by EuroHeat&Power, international association representing the District Heating and Cooling (DHC) and Combined Heat and Power (CHP) sector in Europe and beyond.
-EnergyVille is the project’s Belgian partner, along with 15 other partners from just about as many EU Member States.
+STRATEGO was led by EuroHeat&Power, international association representing the District Heating and Cooling (DHC) and Combined Heat and Power (CHP) sector in Europe and beyond.
+EnergyVille was the project’s Belgian partner, along with 15 other partners from just about as many EU Member States.

 STRATEGO: a catalyst for local heating and cooling projects

 A national vision on heating and cooling must be transposed into projects in the field.
-EnergyVille provides support to the cities of Brussels, Antwerp, Kortrijk and Mol and to the province of Limburg in the framework of STRATEGO.
-The study results for these five areas are expected to be in by mid-2016.
+EnergyVille provided support to the cities of Brussels, Antwerp, Kortrijk and Mol and to the province of Limburg in the framework of STRATEGO.

-For Brussels, EnergyVille calculated how serious the heat island effect is in the region.
-Their conclusion is that the average temperature in the city on summer evenings is easily up to 4°C higher than in the surrounding rural areas.
+For Brussels, EnergyVille calculated how serious the heat island effect was in the region.
+The conclusion was that the average temperature in the city on summer evenings is easily up to 4°C higher than in the surrounding rural areas.
 The temperature difference can be even more pronounced during heat waves, like the one we recently experienced in early July.
-The objective of this heat island map is to provide the motivation for sustainable cooling projects in Brussels.
+The objective of this heat island map was to provide the motivation for sustainable cooling projects in Brussels.

-For Kortrijk, EnergyVille is currently analysing the market structures for heating networks.
-This involves several functions, ranging from the generation and distribution of heat, controlling load variations, and data management and invoicing.
-The aim is to see to what extent these various functions can be assured by one or more companies, and what would be the advantages and disadvantages of this.
+For Kortrijk, EnergyVille analysed the market structures for heating networks.
+This involved several functions, ranging from the generation and distribution of heat, controlling load variations, and data management and invoicing.
+The aim was to see to what extent these various functions could be assured by one or more companies, and what would be the advantages and disadvantages of this.

-The study for Antwerp focuses on the organisation of heating networks with more than one heat source.
-EnergyVille is examining which criteria Antwerp must use for the ranking of the various sources in terms of heat input and how the city must grant external heat suppliers access to the network.
+The study for Antwerp focused on the organisation of heating networks with more than one heat source.
+EnergyVille examined which criteria Antwerp should use for the ranking of the various sources in terms of heat input and how the city should grant external heat suppliers access to the network.

-We are providing support for the development of a heating network, in combination with the deep geothermal heat project, in Mol.
-EnergyVille is examining whether it would be advantageous to already develop small local heating networks, which can be subsequently linked to a pipeline with deep geothermal heat.
+We provided support for the development of a heating network, in combination with the deep geothermal heat project, in Mol.
+EnergyVille examined whether it would be advantageous to already develop small local heating networks, which can be subsequently linked to a pipeline with deep geothermal heat.

 Province of Limburg

-Together with EnergyVille, the province of Limburg is analysing the heat-related map layers of VITO’s previous cartographic analysis of the renewable energy potential.
-The objective is to identify promising areas for projects and develop specific project proposals to be discussed in further detail with the various stakeholders.
+Together with EnergyVille, the province of Limburg analysed the heat-related map layers of VITO’s previous cartographic analysis of the renewable energy potential.
+The objective was to identify promising areas for projects and develop specific project proposals to be discussed in further detail with the various stakeholders.

 Antwerp and Kortrijk take a study trip to Scandinavia